assafelovic/gpt-researcher/README.md

 More specifically:
+* Create a domain specific agent based on research query or task.
 * Generate a set of research questions that together form an objective opinion on any given task.
 * For each research question, trigger a crawler agent that scrapes online resources for information relevant to the given task.
 * For each scraped resources, summarize based on relevant information and keep track of its sources.